denoland/deno/Roadmap.md

 ETA: July 2018.

 Go is a garbage collected language and we are worried that combining it with V8's GC will lead to difficult contention problems down the road.
-This work is being done in the deno2 sub-directory.

 The V8Worker2 binding/concept is being ported to a new C++ library called libdeno. libdeno will include the entire JS runtime as a V8 snapshot.
 It still